Network security should be treated like an international cat-and-mouse spy game: Keep your friends close, and your...

 "You have to be able to look at things from the perspective of 'how can this be exploited?'"
 Beaver said.
 "Look at weaknesses from a malicious standpoint."

-Oftentimes, though, there are aspects of the network that could be particularly vulnerable that can be overlooked, not necessarily because pros lack the knowledge to lock them down but because security
+Oftentimes, though, there are aspects of the network that could be particularly vulnerable that can be overlooked, not necessarily because pros lack the knowledge to lock them down but because security concerns are focused on other technologies, and network devices and components don't get the attention they deserve.

 "There's so much focus on Web applications, databases and operating systems," Beaver said.
 "I see a lot of people overlooking the network infrastructure."